 If you’re looking for a bathroom cleaner with a pleasant scent, try Earth Friendly Products Shower Cleaner.
 With a plant-based formula which includes aloe vera, tea tree and lavender, this makes easy work of hard-water stains.
 You can also use it on the bath, sink, toilet and mirror, meaning you can ditch all your other bathroom products.
 Best of all, it’s made from 100% renewable energy and it’s cruelty and vegan-free.

 Housework needn’t be a chore with Green Scents Creamy Polish, which is available in a lavender or citrus scent.
 Made with organic olive and jojoba oils, this luxury polish leaves a gorgeous sheen over your furniture.
 Made in their Somerset workshop, Green Scents is Soil Association certified.
 It’s one of the most ethical brands in the UK for producing laundry, washing up liquid and multi-surface sprays.
-And, for that reason alone, we think you should consider buying it!
+And, for that reason alone, I think you should consider buying it!